GoaltenderLance/scrAI/README.md

 Status
 ---------
  - This is a blank template for you to create your own Screeps bot in Java
- - Unit Testing skeleton is in place, but needs work
+ - Unit Testing skeleton is in place
+ - Integration testing using screeps-server-mockup is also in place

 Dependencies
 ----------